chrisnoonan98675/site/xl-testview/how-to/import-test-results.markdown

 - project
 ---

 You can import results from past test executions into XL TestView.
-This will automatically create an *active* test specification for you.
+The import wizard will guide you through the process.

 To import results into XL TestView, click **Get started** on the welcome screen or click **Import** in the top menu bar.